LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Timing
 -------

-In this code, we are actually beginning to make use of *classes* that are part of the .Net framework/library.
+In this code, we are using another class from the
+.Net framework/library.

 We need the ability to time the various sorting algorithms.
 Luckily, .Net gives us a